chrisfalck/NetworkingP2PJavaServer/readme.txt

 Server: The server receives the bitfield message and updates the client's connection state object.
 		The server then sends a return bitfield message to the client.

+Client: After receiving the bitfield message from the server, the client compares bitfields, and sends either an interested
+		or not interested message.
+Server: The server sees if the client is unchoked or choked.
+The choked or unchoked state of a client is determined every
+		n seconds of the unchoking interval.
+		If the client is unchoked, the server sends an interested message.
+		If the client is choked, the server sends a not interested message.